- About the Program

 You’ll take a holistic approach to learning as you explore current science relevant to each theme.
 For example, you’ll learn about the cardiovascular system and myocardial infarction from the perspectives of the:

-- Biomedical sciences, such as anatomy, physiology, biochemistry, pharmacology, and pharmaceutical chemistry
+- Biomedical sciences, such as anatomy, physiology and pathophysiology, biochemistry, pharmacology, and pharmaceutical chemistry

 - Therapeutic sciences, such as drug metabolism and clearance